 To view current subject information and cost, click on the individual subject name below, or click here to view current subject information and cost for ALL subjects.

-A bachelor degree; OR a diploma or advanced diploma in OH&S plus at least two years OH&S experience in a workplace; OR at least three years OH&S management experience.
+Either a bachelor degree; or a diploma or advanced diploma in OHS plus at least two years OHS experience in a workplace, or at least three years OHS management experience.

 Extra requirements (Domestic): It is strongly recommended that program participants be in employment or have access to a workplace for completion of assessment.